vvb333007/espshell/README.md

  running in parallel to user Arduino sketch.
 This tool assumes that Arduino's Serial is uart0 at startup

- User can enter and execute commands in a way similar to Linux shell: either using Arduino IDE's Serial Monitor or better using a proper serial communication software (TeraTerm, PuTTY or similar or Windows or 'cu' on Linux)
+ User can enter and execute commands (there are many built-in commands) in a way similar to Linux shell: either using Arduino IDE's Serial Monitor or better using proper serial communication software (TeraTerm, PuTTY or similar on Windows or 'cu' on Linux)

- Look at Settings1.jpg and Settings2.jpg for preferred settings of ArduinoIDE Serial Monitor and TeraTerm.
+ Screenshots Settings1.jpg and Settings2.jpg shows preferred settings of ArduinoIDE Serial Monitor and TeraTerm.
 Please note that some features will be unavailable if using Arduino Serial Monitor: you will not be able to send Ctrl+C and Ctrl+Z sequences which are useful in debugging GSM modems

 HOW TO USE IT IN ARDUINO PROJECT:
 ---------------------------------
- This tool does not require user to do ANY changes to their existing sketch/project.
+ This tool DOES NOT REQUIRE user to do ANY changes to their existing sketch/project.

  Follow these steps:

  a.
 Copy espshell.c to your sketch directory (where your .ino file is).

  b.
 Compile & upload your sketch as usual. (espshell will gain control
     automatically on startup)

  c.
 Enjoy!
 Now you can access the command line interface via Arduino
     IDE's Serial Monitor or ( better ) thru terminal software: Linux cu, Windows TeraTerm or PuTTY.

-SHELL BRIEF DESCRIPTION AND EXAMPLES OF USE
+SHELL BRIEF DESCRIPTION
 -------------------------------------------

  Shell commands include i2c, uart, pin manipulation, tone generator